juju/docs/src/en/charms-offline-config.md

 Where the *client* is the Juju client from whence `juju` commands are invoked;
-the *controller* is the Juju machine acting as controller; and the *machines* are the Juju machines that get created during charm deployment.
+the *controller* is the Juju machine acting as controller; and the *machines* are the Juju workload machines that get created during charm deployment.

 These entities interact in the following way: the client is responsible for creating the controller, and then manages the controller via the latter's API.